Tracy Blesi is the co-founder and owner of Women on the GrOw, a women’s adventure travel business based in Minneapolis.

 To me that was a God moment.
 I went online and looked up women’s travel businesses with the things I wanted to do, and found the market is so huge.

 I thought, “Why not?
 Let’s give it a go—this is my passion.
 If I can’t make a difference through a church, I can make a difference through a travel company.
 I can bring women to see and do things they’ve never done, and do it with a Christ-like attitude.”

-Within a month of this I found (business associate) Kim on Facebook (here’s the story of their background).
+Within a month of this I found (business associate) Kim on Facebook.
 She had the same idea.
 I have the business sense and she had the experience of travel.
 We make a great team.

 That was the beginning of 2017, and we registered as a business in December of 2017.